IBAMR/IBAMR/README.md

 The immersed boundary (IB) method is a general-purpose numerical method for simulating fluid-structure interaction.
 The IB formulation of such problems uses an Eulerian description of the fluid and a Lagrangian description of the structure.
 Interaction equations that couple the Eulerian and Lagrangian variables take the form of integral equations with delta function kernels.

 For general information about the IB method, see [here](http://math.nyu.edu/faculty/peskin).
-For visualizations of simulations that use IBAMR, see [here](http://ibamr.github.io).
+For additional information about the IBAMR software, see [here](http://ibamr.github.io).
+We are happy to host visualizations of simulations that use IBAMR.

 Getting Started
 ---------------